 - pinched nerve caused by arthritic bony spurs

-Along with pain, there is often neck stiffness and a reduced range of movement.
+Along with the sensation, there is often neck stiffness and a reduced range of movement.

-Stress can also be a cause of neck pain and in this case, there may be an associated tension headache.
-Tension and tightness in the muscles of the neck due to perceived stress will contribute to neck pain.
-This can create a vicious cycle of tension and pain, causing fatigue and irritability.
-So, which complementary therapies have been found to be the most helpful for neck pain?
+Stress can also be a cause of neck pain, and in this case, there may be an associated tension headache.
+Tension and tightness in the muscles of the neck due to perceived stress will contribute to the feeling.
+This can create a vicious cycle of tension and discomfort, causing fatigue and irritability.
+So, which complementary therapies have been found to be the most helpful?

 Mind-body therapies and chronic neck pain

-There are increasing amounts of evidence that mind-body techniques can have a positive impact on chronic pain including chronic neck pain.
-There are several mind-body therapies but only a few were included in the BMJ article.
+There are increasing amounts of evidence that mind-body techniques can have a positive impact on chronic neck pain.
+There are several mind-body therapies, but only a few were included in the BMJ article.
 Other potentially beneficial mind-body therapies include biofeedback, prayer, deep breathing, visualisation and cognitive behavioural therapy.
-These therapies and the ones discussed below may aid in relaxation and help to reduce pain.
+These therapies and the ones discussed below may aid in relaxation and help to reduce suffering.

 There are few studies on meditation and chronic neck pain.
-However, a randomised study of 64 patients with chronic neck pain, showed meditation reduced pain and discomfort after 8 weeks compared with a self-care exercise.
-Interestingly the BMJ article explains that these results, along with findings from brain scans show that the practice of meditation can change how pain is perceived, without affecting the causes of the pain.
+However, a randomised study of 64 patients with chronic neck pain showed meditation reduced hurt and discomfort after 8 weeks compared with a self-care exercise.
+Interestingly the BMJ article explains that these results, along with findings from brain scans, show that the practice of meditation can change perception without affecting the cause of the pain.

 Pain and yoga

-The BMJ article included two high quality randomised trials, comparing yoga with a self-care exercise over nine weeks.
-Both of the studies show significant relief with yoga compared with the self-care exercise, and researchers concluded that yoga is a viable option in chronic neck pain.
+The BMJ article included two high-quality randomised trials comparing yoga with a self-care exercise over nine weeks.
+Both of the studies show significant relief with yoga compared with self-care exercise, and researchers concluded that yoga is a viable option in chronic neck pain.
 Though it was suggested that longer-term studies were needed.